Chipdelmal/MGSurvE/docs/source/GA.rst

         optimFunctionArgs={'outer': np.mean, 'inner': np.max}
     )

-It is important to note that we are providing custom implementations for the :code:`initChromosome`, :code:`cxBlend`, and :code:`mutateChromosome`; to allow immovable traps in to be laid in the landscape.
+It is important to note that we provide custom implementations for the :code:`initChromosome`, :code:`cxBlend`, and :code:`mutateChromosome`; to allow immovable traps to be laid in the landscape, but we will stick to `DEAP's' <https://deap.readthedocs.io/en/master/>`_ implementations for this first exercise.

 We now register summary statistics for our algorithm: